Coronavirus and HIV: the impact of COVID-19

 The coronavirus (COVID-19) pandemic is a global health emergency.
 It represents a significant threat for people living with HIV and AIDS, and for the global HIV response.

 Like HIV and AIDS, coronavirus has a greater impact on people who are already marginalised.
-As a result, we are concerned as the pandemic spreads to poorer countries and those with higher HIV rates.
-Above all, those most affected by HIV – adolescent girls and young women, LGBT people, sex workers and people who use drugs – will feel the effects of coronavirus more acutely.
+As a result, we are concerned for poorer countries and those with higher HIV rates.
+Above all, those most affected by HIV – adolescent girls and young women, LGBT people, sex workers and people who use drugs – are feeling the effects of coronavirus more acutely.

 Lessons from the HIV epidemic

-Across 37 countries, Frontline AIDS partners provide HIV prevention and treatment to some of the world’s most marginalised people and communities.
-Drawing on decades of experience, we are already hard at work to ensure their needs are met throughout the pandemic.
+Across 100 countries, Frontline AIDS partners provide HIV prevention and treatment to some of the world’s most marginalised people and communities.
+Drawing on decades of experience, we are hard at work to ensure their needs are met throughout the pandemic.

 So, we’re bringing three important lessons from the HIV epidemic to the coronavirus response: